Sikorsky MH-60 Jayhawk: Operational history

 Haitian earthquake victims are unloaded from a Jayhawk at U.S. Naval Hospital Guantanamo Bay.

 In 1990, HH-60J Jayhawks began replacing HH-3F Pelican and CH-3E Sea King helicopters in service with the US Coast Guard.
 HH-60Js perform search and rescue missions, along with other missions such as maritime patrol and drug interdiction.
 Coast Guard cutters with their HH-60Js and other helicopters performed security and interdiction in the Persian Gulf in 1991 in support of Operation Desert Storm and also in 2003 for Operation Enduring Freedom.

 Starting in 2009, Coast Guard Jayhawks have been tasked with a secondary mission of drug patrol/enforcement.
 These missions are usually conducted in cooperation with Coast Guard cutters.

 In 2016, some Jayhawks were delivered in a yellow color scheme celebrating 100 years of Coast Guard aviation.
 The yellow color scheme represented colors used on certain Coast Guard and Navy helicopters in the 1940s and 1950s.
 The first of the operational aircraft in this color scheme was delivered to Air Station Astoria in Oregon on 15 January 2016.

-On 21 October 2023, a USCG Jawhawk operating from Air Station Elizabeth City was used to rescue four Canadian mariners from an overturned 60-foot catamaran, about 140 miles southeast of Wilmington, North Carolina.